 Design or development review is not required for residential development in the inland area.
 The exception to this is northwest of Willits in the Brooktrails Township Specific Plan area, where development review is required for construction or landscaping activities.
 Development review regulates the exterior design of structures so that they conform to the overall appearance of the specific plan area.
 The Board of Directors of the Brooktrails Township Community Services District acts as the Development Review Board.
 It appoints a District Architect who is responsible for reviewing and approving development plans prior to granting the necessary permits.
 Appeals may be made to the Development Review Board.
 The development review process takes about 10 days and is not a constraint to the development of different types of housing.
+As an example, the design of structures is required to integrate well with the natural topography and features of the site.
+Preserving and incorporating significant topography, streams, views, mature trees and tree groupings, and significant vegetation masses is idealized.
+Additionally, there are requirements regarding the removal of certain trees and vegetation.
+These design facets are not a constraint on the development of housing itself, but seek to preserve a desired community aesthetic.
+The District has development review application fees that are used to pay for the cost of providing these services.
+(No charge is collected for obtaining approval to remove trees endangering property or persons.)

 In the Town of Mendocino, all construction, renovation, repair, rehabilitation, demolition, or changes to the exterior of any structure in the Historical Preservation District require review by the Mendocino Historical Review Board.
 The Historical Preservation District encompasses the area bounded by the Pacific Ocean to the west, Big River and Mendocino Bay to the south, Slaughterhouse Gulch to the north, and Gurley Lane to the east, although there are exceptions.
 The Historical Review Board consists of five residents of the district appointed by the Board of Supervisors.
 The development review process is designed to preserve the historic character of the area and is restrictive by nature.
 The review process is incorporated into the Coastal Development Permit review process (refer to "Coastal Act Regulations," below), if required.
 Historical review typically adds up to one month to the process.
 The historical review process does not prevent the construction of accessory dwelling units or multi-family development.
+These facets are not focused on the construction of housing, but rather its shared aesthetic with the surrounding community, and does not preclude the development of new residential opportunities.

 The Gualala Town Plan incorporates design guidelines for mixed use and planned development.
 These policies are considered by the Coastal Permit Administrator when reviewing development plans in the Town Plan area.
 The policies include site planning to protect environmentally sensitive habitat areas and scenic views, architectural form to ensure compatibility with the community, and design that fosters a pedestrian-friendly environment.
 These design guidelines are not unduly restrictive and do not prevent the development of mixed-use or multi-family development.
 They are part of the required review process for a Coastal Development Permit and do not add substantial time or expense to the process.
+Per policies in the "Design Guidelines" chapter of the Gualala Town Plan, a landscape plan, exterior lighting, and signage are aspects that apply to development in specified areas, but as indicated above do not prevent the development of mixed-use or multi-family housing.